 Figure 6-6 depicts the concept of chaining interrupts.
 The goal of chaining is to reduce the overhead of pushing and popping state to and from the stack while handling a series of Interrupt Service Routines (ISR) of the same priority level.
 The first ISR of the chain saves the state common to all interrupt handlers of this priority level to the stack and then services its interrupt.
 If this handler needs to save additional state, it does so immediately after saving the common state and then restores only the additional state when done.
 At the end of the handler routine, the ISR writes to the meicpet register to capture the latest interrupt evaluation result, then reads the meihap register to determine if any other interrupts of the same priority level are pending.
 If no, it restores the state from the stack and exits.
-If yes, it immediately jumps into the next interrupt handler skipping the restoring of state in the finished handler as well as the saving of the same state in the next handler.
+If yes, it immediately jumps into the next interrupt handler.
 The chaining continues until no other ISRs of the same priority level are pending, at which time the last ISR of the chain restores the original state from the stack again.